PoojaB01/CS342_NetworksLab/Assignment 4/README.md

 $ ./waf --run scratch/NetworkA4
 ```

 The above command will generate .plt files for all graphs.
-To obtain the image file of respective graph (in .png format), run the following command:
+To obtain the image file of respective graph (in .png format), run the following command from outside the 'scratch' folder:

 ```bash
 $ gnuplot <filename>
 ```